Bira/octopus-carnival/_drafts/wir-mm-4e-manticore.md

 These creatures are sapient, but deeply stupid and even more deeply _mean_, living up to their Chaotic Evil alignment.
 They claim large hunting territories around their lairs and are known to extend them even further on a whim.
-Like, say, when they discover a tasty village near the former borders.
+Like, say, when they discover a tasty village just on the other side of the current borders.
 They specifically seek out sapient prey if at all possible.
 Their favorites are humans and dwarves.

 Tough technically capable of parley, manticores rarely bother listening.
 Those who manage to get through to a manticore can sometimes appease them with bribes